-Arizona is located in the western part of the United States and is the 6th largest and 14th most populous of the 50 states.
+Arizona is located in the southwestern part of the United States and is the 6th largest and 14th most populous of the 50 states.
 Although Arizona is primarily known as a desert state, it also has climates supporting different kinds of animals such as birds, large predators, and reptiles.
-Rattlesnakes are among the most venomous of the roughly 3000 species of snakes in the world.
+Rattlesnakes are among the most well-known of the roughly 4,000 species of snakes in the world.
 These creatures belong to the genera Crotalus and Sistrurus of the subfamily Crotalinae (the pit vipers).
 It is worth noting that all rattlesnakes are vipers, and the easiest way to identify them is by the rattle at the end of their tail that makes a loud noise to deter passers-by.

 Arizona is home to the highest number of rattlesnakes in the United States, with over 15 different types.
 The state’s official reptile is the Arizona ridge-nosed rattlesnake found in the “sky island” where Arizona meets Mexico.
 In this article, we’ll discover the largest rattlesnake in Arizona.

 The majority of rattlesnakes in the United States are in Arizona.
 These snakes seek to avoid people as much as possible, yet they are dispersed over a wide area.
 Arizona state law protects four species of rattlesnakes, while a license is required to hunt any other varieties.
 There are several types of rattlesnakes in Arizona, and here are a few:

 The Arizona ridge-nosed rattlesnake lives in south-central Arizona.
 This species can mostly be found around the “sky island,” the point where Arizona meets Mexico.
 Arizona’s Santa Rita and Huachuca Mountains have damp pine-oak valleys that are home to the ridge-nosed rattlesnake.
 The distinct white facial stripes and the ridge down each side of the nose set this species apart.